CIF Parser¶

 and set_mmcif_category

-translate between an mmCIF category and
+that translate between an mmCIF category

-Python dictionary:
+and Python dictionary:

 >>> block.get_mmcif_category('_entry.')